hadi-sze/water-consumption-prediction-in-time-series-data/README.md

-Create A full Api by Django and attach a predict modect for predice water used from real DateTime
+Create A full Api webApplication by Django and attach a Model learning for predice water used from Real DateTime